ethanokamura/perfectline/src/content/javascript-101/webdev.md

 There are tags such as `<video>`, `<audio>`, and `<canvas>` to embed different media types.

-The typical html element has an opening and closing tag with content in the middle.
+The typical HTML element has an opening and closing tag with content in the middle.
 The content can be text known as `innerText` or other tags known as `innerHTML`

 ```html
 <!-- where hi == innerText -->